-(ii) The rebased labor index shall be assigned a relative weight
+(ii) The rebased energy index shall be assigned a proportion of

-shall be assigned a relative weight of twenty (20) percent; these
+rebased services index shall be assigned a proportion of

-relative weights represent the base period of December 2009.
+and correspond with the base period of December 2010.

-(iii) Multiply the rebased current value for each of the three
+(iii) Multiply the rebased current index for each component by its

-(iv) The sum of these three figures shall be the value of the
+(iv) The sum of these 4 values shall result in the composite

 the ECI for the immediately preceding September shall be used